naveenkalapala/unified-observability-stack/Monitoring/prometheus.md

 - **Alertmanager**: Manages and routes alerts.
 - **Grafana**: Visualization frontend (commonly used with Prometheus).

+---

 ### How Prometheus Discovers Targets

-Prometheus operates primarily on a pull-based model, actively scraping metrics from a predefined list of targets.
-This list can be configured manually or dynamically populated using service discovery mechanisms in environments such as Kubernetes or cloud infrastructures.
+- Prometheus operates primarily on a pull-based model, actively scraping metrics from a predefined list of targets.
+This list can be configured manually or dynamically populated using service discovery mechanisms in environments such as Kubernetes or cloud infrastructures

 ### This pull-based approach delivers several benefits: